Which Mysa Product Is Right for You?

 Mysa offers smart thermostats designed for different types of high-voltage heating systems.
 Use this guide to find the right product for your home.

-Mysa Smart Thermostat (V2)
+Mysa for Baseboard (V2)

 The Mysa V2 is our flagship smart thermostat, designed for line-voltage (high-voltage) electric heating systems.